softcite/software_mentions_client/Readme.md

 [![PyPI version](https://badge.fury.io/py/software_mentions_client.svg)](https://badge.fury.io/py/software_mentions_client)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-Python client for using the Softcite software mention recognition service.
-It can be applied to
+Python client for using the Softcite software mention recognition service at scale.
+It can be applied to:

 * individual PDF or XML fulltext file

 * recursively to a local directory, processing all the encountered PDF and XML fulltext files

-* to a collection of documents harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder), with the benefit of re-using the collection manifest for injectng metadata and keeping track of progress.
+* to a collection of documents harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder).
 The collection can be stored locally or on a S3 storage.

+The client will handle parallel requests and availability of the server to optimize the processing of a large collection of full texts.

+For convenience, the client works also with a [DataStet](https://github.com/kermitt2/datastet) server to run this service at scale similarly as a Softcite software mention recognition service.
+[DataStet](https://github.com/kermitt2/datastet) extracts dataset mentions from full texts.

 ## Requirements

-The client has been tested with Python 3.5-3.8.
+The client has been tested with Python 3.5-3.10.

-The client requires a working [Softcite software mention recognition service](https://github.com/ourresearch/software-mentions).
+The client requires a working [Softcite software mention recognition service](https://github.com/ourresearch/software-mentions) or a working [Datastet service](https://github.com/kermitt2/datastet).
+The easiest is to use a docker image for these services, see the documentation and latest images at <https://hub.docker.com/r/grobid/software-mentions/tags> and <https://hub.docker.com/r/grobid/datastet/tags>.

 Service host and port can be changed in the `config.json` file of the client.

 ## Install